• Skip to main content

 2. In a large mixing bowl, use an electric mixer to combine the pumpkin, sugar, oil, eggs, and vanilla.

-3. In a separate bowl, whisk together the flour, baking soda, baking powder, salt, ginger, cinnamon, and cloves.
+3. Whisk together the flour, baking soda, baking powder, salt, ginger, cinnamon, and cloves in a separate bowl.

-4. Gradually mix the dry ingredients into the wet, until everything is thoroughly combined.
-Drop heaping tablespoons of the batter onto the prepared cookie sheets, leaving about an inch between.
+4. Gradually mix the dry ingredients into the wet, ones until everything is thoroughly combined.
+Use a large spoon or cookie scoop to drop heaping scoops (about 3 tablespoons) of the batter onto the prepared cookie sheets, leaving about an inch between.

-5. Bake for 11-12 minutes, until a toothpick inserted into the center of the gob comes out clean.
-Be sure not to over-baked - you want them to be browned only slightly, if at all.
+5. Bake for 11-12 minutes, until a toothpick inserted into the center of the cake comes out clean.
+Be sure not to over-bake.
+You want them to be browned only slightly, if at all.
 Allow them to cool on a rack while you prepare the filling.

 6. Prepare the filling by creaming the cream cheese, butter, salt, and vanilla together.
 Gradually mix in the powdered sugar, until it forms a silky frosting.
 If you want a stiffer frosting, add a little more powdered sugar.

-7. Generously spread one cake with the frosting, and then top with another cake of a similar size and shape, forming a little sandwich.
-Refrigerate for a few minutes before serving. (preferably with a glass of your favorite milk!)
+7. Generously spread one cake with the frosting (or use a piping bag), then top with another cake of a similar size and shape, forming a little sandwich.
+I like to refrigerate the gobs for about 3 minutes before serving to firm them up.

 Homemade Pumpkin Gobs aka Whoopie Pies